Welcome to today's edition of the Rush 24-7 podcast.

 The Times was going to take a hard look at his record.

-They ran a story saying, four years ago we didn't vet you.
+They ran a story saying, four years ago, we didn't vet you.

-We're gonna vet you now.
+We're going to vet you now.

-That the Times could take a hard look at his record.
+They published a warning to Baracka Hussein Obama, that the Times could take a hard look at his record.

-Then two days, a couple of days ago, the Washington Post pointed out that 20%, one out of six of Obama's top bundlers are openly gay, one out of five, are openly gay, and that they are withholding donations because of Obama's stance on gay marriage.
+Then, that's a couple weeks ago, then two days, a couple of days ago, the Washington Post pointed out that 20%, one out of six of Obama's top bundlers are openly gay.

-So 20% of Obama's money was on the sidelines, 20% of the people raising money were on the sidelines.
+20% of the people raising money were on the sidelines.

 Just two or three days ago, because Obama's stance on gay marriage.

-The Washington Post also reported how one of these bundlers, who is also the head of the most militant gay activist organization, human rights campaign, buttonholed Biden over his position on gay marriage.
+The Washington Post also reported how one of these bundlers, who is also the head of the most militant gay activist organization, Human Rights Campaign, buttonholed Biden over his position on gay marriage.

-And it was that exact conversation that Biden had with the militant gay activist guy, one of Obama's bundlers.
+And it was that exact conversation that Biden had with the militant gay activist guy, one of Obama's bundlers, that conversation that Biden later related to NBC when he said he was comfortable with same-sex marriage.

 New York Times story two weeks ago, we are going to vet you.